 Child Find in Michigan

-Child Find is the component of the Individuals with Disabilities Education Act (IDEA) that requires all states to locate, identify, and evaluate as early as possible all infants, toddler, children and youth residing in the state who may be eligible for early intervention and/or special education services.
+Child Find is the component of the Individuals with Disabilities Education Act (IDEA) and Section 504 that requires all states to locate, identify, and evaluate as early as possible all infants, toddler, children and youth residing in the state who may be eligible for early intervention and/or special education services.

 Early On® Public Awareness

 For infants and toddlers in Michigan, birth to three (3) years of age, the federally funded system of early intervention services under Part C of IDEA is Early On® Michigan.
 Early On® Public Awareness (EOPA) is responsible for child find activities for Early On® Michigan.
 EOPA is funded by Part C of IDEA through a grant from the Michigan Department of Education, Office of Early Childhood Education and Family Services.